Home-made Christmas Mincemeat with Cranberries

 Here's how to make your own, giving the traditional recipe a new twist with some cranberries.
 This mincemeat can be made with vegetarian suet.

-This recipe is taken from Delia Smith’s Winter Collection.
+This recipe is from Delia's Winter Collection.
 Makes 6 lb (2.75 kg)

 All you do is combine the above ingredients, except for the brandy, in a large ovenproof mixing bowl, stirring and mixing them together very thoroughly indeed.

 Then cover the bowl with a clean cloth and leave the mixture in a cool place overnight or for 12 hours, so the flavours have a chance to mingle and develop.
 After that pre-heat the oven to gas mark ¼, 225°F (120°C).
 Then cover the bowl loosely with foil and place in the oven for 3 hours.